Rekjal/nasaImageLookUpProject/README.md

     + Input: Select `Without Meta Data` option from drop down and click `Submit`

-    + Output: The app would start by displaying the very first image in the box on the right marked `Image Result`. `Next` and `Previous` button get rendered via which user can navigate through rest of the images returned by API call
+    + Output: The app would start by displaying the very first image in the box on the right marked `Image Result`. `Next` and `Previous` buttons get rendered via which user can navigate through rest of the images returned by API call